-Surprisingly, for the most part, John Wayne’s leading ladies were not members of Hollywood’s sex goddesses.
+Surprisingly, for the most part, John Wayne’s leading ladies were not Hollywood’s sex goddesses or most beautiful stars.

 Wayne looked extremely good in the three movies he made with Marlene Dietrich in her post-Josef Von Sternberg’s era: “Seven Sinners,” The Spoilers,” and Pittsburgh.”

 The contrast between Dietrich’s worldly sophisticated women and Wayne’s shyly awkward men was particularly endearing because it brought out the best of their respective screen personas.

 By comparison, Wayne’ s movies with Susan Hayward, “Reap the Wild Wind” and “The Fighting Seabees,” before either of them was a star, did little to promote Wayne’s sex image, and their last film together, “The Conqueror,” was downright embarrassing.
 It may be the worst picture in Wayne’s career.